Institutional Statement on Diversity

 - First, listen to the featured podcast episode of the month showcased below.

 - Then, join the discussion session!
-Registration information can be found below.
+All discussion sessions will be virtual through Blackboard Collaborate, see additional information below.
 Not able to listen ahead of time?
 No worries!
 Feel free to join the conversation!

 Future Podcast Discussions